First published in McClure’s Magazine October, 1896. It is listed as No. 672 in ORG.

 No author, in any literature, has composed, in verse or prose, so full and varied and relentlessly realistic a view of the soldier’s life, with its alternations of boredom and terror, its deadening routine, its characteristic vices and corruption, its rare glories and its irrational fascination…

 Notes on the Text

-It was thought to be caused by “bad air” or a chill in the stomach, hence the “cholera-belt” a strip of red flannel or wool worn round the stomach to keep it warm.
+It was thought to be caused by “bad air” or a chill in the stomach, hence the “cholera-belt”, a strip of red flannel or wool worn around the stomach to keep it warm.
 See “The Daughter of the Regiment” (Plain Tales from the Hills) and “Only a Subaltern” (Wee Willie Winkie)

 He does not seem to have cared much for the classics but enjoyed lighter music at music-halls with his son John.
 He would often walk humming a hymn-tune when composing verses.
 See the verse “A Recantation”, “The Village that Voted the Earth was Flat” (A Diversity of Creatures) and “My Great and Only”.

-Father Victor a priest of the same name appears in Chapter 5 of Kim.
-He is Roman Catholic, and a much more sympathetic charactern then his opposite numerfrom the Church of England.
+Father Victor: a priest of the same name appears in Chapter 5 of Kim.
+He is Roman Catholic, and a much more sympathetic character than his opposite number from the Church of England.

 ©John McGivering 2017 All rights reserved